General Information for Intramurals & Tournaments

 An individual may not play or register for more than one Intramural team in the same division (Men, Women, or Co-Rec) regardless of level of play for a specific sport.

 UConn Intramurals encourages individuals to participate in accordance with their own expressed gender identity.
-When signing up to play Intramurals via RecRegistration, students will be asked to self-identify their gender.
-UConn Intramurals recognizes that the options available for students to select on RecRegistration may not be reflective of everyone's gender identity.
-For the purposes of ensuring safe and fair play for all participants in single gender spots, we ask students to choose from the options provided and contact the Intramural staff with an concerns regarding their participation in Intramural Sports.
+When signing up to play Intramurals via MyRec, students will be asked to self-identify their gender.
+UConn Intramurals recognizes that the options available for students to select on MyRec may not be reflective of everyone's gender identity.
+For the purposes of ensuring safe and fair play for all participants in single gender spots, we ask students to choose from the options provided and contact the Intramural staff with any concerns regarding their participation in Intramural Sports.
 Once an individual has registered under a specific gender, they will be registered as that gender for the duration of that sport season.
 For Co-Rec sports, students who do not wish to identify as either male or female may participate without identifying as long as the team they are participating on does not exceed the maximum number of males or females listed in the rules for that sport.

 - Harassment - Any individual who addresses an official, another player or other program personnel in an unsportsmanlike manner will be disqualified from a contest